-Unknown substance in letter sickens some at New York prison
+Letter with apparent fentanyl sickens 11 at Dannemora prison

 DANNEMORA, N.Y.
-(AP) - Several employees at a maximum security New York prison fell ill Friday morning after a letter was opened that contained an unknown substance, state officials said.
+(AP) - Employees at a maximum security New York prison fell ill Friday after a letter was opened that contained a substance believed to be fentanyl, Gov. Andrew Cuomo said.

-An unknown number of people were taken to a hospital from the Clinton Correctional Facility Annex in Dannemora, New York.
-They are in stable condition, New York State Police said in a news release.
+Eleven people were taken to a hospital from the Clinton Correctional Facility Annex in Dannemora, New York.
+They are stable, New York State Police said in a news release.

-Neither state police nor the Department of Corrections and Community Supervision could immediately say how many people were affected or describe their symptoms.
+An investigation by the state police and Department of Corrections and Community Supervision continues.

+“While testing is ongoing, it is believed that this substance is fentanyl,” Cuomo said in a news release.

+Fentanyl is a synthetic opioid 80 to 100 times stronger than morphine, according to the U.S. Drug Enforcement Administration.
+It is often added to heroin to increase its potency, or is disguised as heroin, leading to overdose deaths.

 The Annex is on the grounds of the Clinton Correctional Facility, the prison known for the “Shawshank Redemption”-style escape of two of its inmates in 2015 that has been dramatized in the Showtime miniseries “Escape at Dannemora.”